ara-11/todo-list-api/progress-log.md

-# 🛠 Dev Progress Log – [Project Name - "simple-blog system"]
+# 🛠 Dev Progress Log – [Project Name - "todo-list-api"]

 _A day-by-day journal of what I did, what I struggled with, and what I learned._